 - 43. GRECO recommended to ensure independent and substantial monitoring in respect of the funding of political parties and electoral campaigns, in line with Article 14 of Recommendation Rec(2003)4 on Common Rules against Corruption in the Funding of Political Parties and Electoral Campaigns. - 44.
-It is recalled that this recommendation was not implemented in the Sixth Interim Compliance Report.
+It is recalled that this recommendation was not implemented in the Second Compliance Report.
 The authorities referred to the obligation for political parties to have their accounts monitored by an independent auditor, as required in recommendation vii.
 GRECO considered this an insufficient response to the concerns of the current recommendation. - 45.
-The authorities of Denmark maintain their intention not to implement this recommendation. - 46.
+The authorities of Denmark maintain their intention not to implement this recommendation, while also referring to the Guidelines of 9 June 2020, which promotes auditors' independence. - 46.
 GRECO reiterates that the current recommendation is aimed at changing a prevailing unsatisfactory situation in Denmark, where Parliament plays a passive role and the State Audit body which is responsible to Parliament has never checked party accounts, and where the Ministry for Economic Affairs and the Interior (which is not independent as such) only checks the accounts with respect to state funding matters.
-No progress has been reported.

-47. GRECO concludes that recommendation viii remains not implemented.
+No progress has been reported. - 47.
+GRECO concludes that recommendation viii remains not implemented.